 My understanding of Internal Family Systems therapy (Level 1 trained with additional training facilitation experience) provides a powerful lens to explore parts of ourselves that show up in the therapeutic relationship.
 It can offer clarity around internal conflict, emotional stuckness, or unspoken dynamics, and help illuminate what’s operating just outside of conscious awareness.

 I work primarily with the Seven-Eyed Model of Supervision, which gives us a comprehensive framework to explore your work across multiple layers—from the client-therapist relationship to the wider systemic and cultural context.
 That seventh 'eye'—the broader environment—allows us to consider the client's world in terms of power, oppression, and material conditions, drawing on my socialist and intersectional feminist framework.
-We look not only at your client’s history, but also their current struggle to exist in a capitalist society that often fails to support human complexity.
+We look not only at your client’s history, but any feature of their experience (particularly marginalisation and oppression) that often fails to support human complexity.

 Supervision with me is an exploratory, co-created space.
 There are no bad questions and nothing you "should already know."
 Instead, we welcome curiosity and reflection—creating room for all the parts of you that want to contribute to your growth, even those not yet fully voiced.
 I also seek regular feedback to ensure our work remains aligned with your needs and evolving practice.